Professor Douglas Parker

 Profile

 I am a Meteorologist studying the physics and fluid dynamics of the climate system.
 My research group investigates the dynamics of weather systems such as cumulonimbus storms, cyclones and monsoons, in the Earth’s changing climate.
 We conduct observational and theoretical studies to develop new models of these weather patterns, to explain their role in the the global circulation and to explain their impacts.
 Our work contributes to improving weather and climate predictions, and making these predictions more relevant to society.
+Increasingly we develop and use machine-learning and AI-based models.
 I have led and participated in a number of field campaigns, in the UK, Africa and India.

-Within the University of Leeds I have a joint position between the School of Earth and Environment and the School of Mathematics.
-From 2010 to 2019 I was responsible for the coordination of the University's formal partnership with the Met Office and I had a secondment to lead the National Centre for Atmospheric Science (NCAS) Science Group at Leeds from 2021 to 2024.
-I now have an adjoint position at NORCE-Climate in Bergen (2021-2025).
+Within the University of Leeds I have a joint position between the School of Earth, Environment & Sustainability (SEES) and the School of Mathematics.
+From 2010 to 2019 I was responsible for the coordination of the University's formal partnership with the Met Office.
+I now have an adjoint position at NORCE-Climate in Bergen (2021-2026).

 -